ludvikalkhoury/PID-Controller-Simulation/README.md

 	3) the desired position at which the ball should stop

-	4) the PID controller’s gains, namely, Kp, Ki, and Kd gains that correspond to P, I, and D terms, respectively.
+	4) the PID controller’s gains, namely, Kp, Ki, and Kd gains that correspond to P, I, and D terms, respectively